Justin Bieber And Beyoncé Robbed Of Awards In Out Of Touch Grammys

 — BEYONCÉ LEGION (@Bey_Legion) February 13, 2017

-For many — and not just Beyoncé and Bieber fans — the losses reinforce Frank Oceans’s recently stated accusation that the Grammys are an out-out-touch, decreasingly relevant show that mostly rewards artists in the tentpole categories Middle America embraces as acceptable and safe.
+For many — and not just Beyoncé and Bieber fans — the losses reinforce Frank Ocean’s recently stated accusation that the Grammys are an out-out-touch, decreasingly relevant show that mostly rewards artists in the tentpole categories Middle America embraces as acceptable and safe.

 The latterly socially-conscious Beyoncé and tabloid-target Bieber are neither of these.